craftercms/docs/source/by-role/system-admin/configuration/index.rst

 ------
 Studio
 ------
 Crafter Studio helps create and manage content and code in a project/site.
-Learn more about Crafter Studio configuration and administration in the article :ref:`Studio Configuration <studio-configuration>`.
+Learn more about Crafter Studio configuration and administration in the articles :ref:`Studio Configuration <studio-config>` and :ref:`Studio Administration <studio-admin>`.

 ------
 Engine